dotslash/dotfiles/README.md

 ### Usage

-1. Do a try run to see if things make sense.
+1. Do a dry run to see if things make sense.
 ```sh
 > python setup.py dry
 Config mappings to set: